CaptJaybles/SynologyLLM/README.md

     pip install llama-cpp-python --no-cache-dir

+  2) change GPU layers in settings to what will fit your GPU

 Setup

   1) place your LLM in the model folder and copy that file name to the settings file